Healthy Tickers Last Longer

 Ryan Fox and his family members have owned the store since 2013, and this was his life’s destiny.
 His relative Charley (shop manager) recounts how intuitive Ryan was as a child.
 “When he was a kid, six years old, I was cleaning a refrigerator and had taken all the shelves out of it.
 I was on the phone and saw him figuring out size and depth and all the shelfs to put all back together.
 At that time, I knew he had some talent.
 And he just has the gift of looking at mechanics.
 Not everybody has that.
 And those who have, they’re serving humanity with their gifts.
 When you use your talent to help people, Karma comes back and helps take care of you with more business, nice customers, people who really care about their timepieces.”

-Ryan is one of the few highly certified watchmakers in the US
+One of the most highly certified watchmakers in the US

 First, Ryan got an appliance repair job in college, repairing vacuums and microwaves.
 Later, at Brigham Young University in Provo, Utah, he took classes in four different majors.
 This led him to his future career.